bytesnake/rust-autograd/README.md

 ## Features
 ### Lazy, zero-copy tensor evaluation
-Computation graphs are created on the fly (a.k.a define-by-run), but are not evaluated until `Tensor::eval` or `ag::eval` is called.
+Computation graphs are created on the fly (a.k.a. *define-by-run*), but are not evaluated until `Tensor::eval` or `ag::eval` is called.
 This mechanism balances better performance and flexibility.
 ```rust
 extern crate autograd as ag;